hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_composite_alarm.html.markdown

 ## Argument Reference

-* `actions_enabled` - (Optional) Indicates whether actions should be executed during any changes to the alarm state of the composite alarm.
+* `actions_enabled` - (Optional, Forces new resource) Indicates whether actions should be executed during any changes to the alarm state of the composite alarm.
 Defaults to `true`.
 * `alarm_actions` - (Optional) The set of actions to execute when this alarm transitions to the `ALARM` state from any other state.
 Each action is specified as an ARN.
 Up to 5 actions are allowed.
 * `alarm_description` - (Optional) The description for the composite alarm.
 * `alarm_name` - (Required) The name for the composite alarm.
 This name must be unique within the region.